Top tips and clever tricks for dressing your wide windows and doors

 Create synergy with a single shade

 Choosing a single shade for your walls and window coverings really brings your interior scheme together.
 By using the same colour throughout, you unify your colour scheme, creating a harmonious and balanced space.
 By using colour in this way, your décor becomes recessive, allowing your furniture and accessories to take centre stage.
+White or light neutral shades will help to make your room seem bigger and more welcoming.

 Use texture to transform a simple scheme